watsonwork/watsonwork-developer-docs/guides/V1_PreparingYourApp.md

 ## Prepare your App to run

 This guide will help you to prepare your code to work, once you have registered with Watson Work Services.
-If you haven’t registered yet, you can do so here, [Create your App](https://developer.watsonwork.ibm.com/apps).
+If you haven’t registered yet, you can do so here: [Create your App](https://developer.watsonwork.ibm.com/apps).

 ## How Apps can run in Watson Work Services

 In Watson Work Services we have defined two types of Entities that can interact.

 First there are People, and the **Person Entity**, that can be authorized to act, to do things like create a space, post a message to a space, and so on.
-There is also the **App entity** which can be authorized to act in much the same way.
+There is also the **App Entity** which can be authorized to act in much the same way.

 An App can post using its own identity as shown.